primus/primus/README.md

 ### Installation

-Primus is released in `npm` and can be installed using:
+Primus is released on `npm` and can be installed using:

 ```
 npm install primus --save